Hi, I'm Kaixin Ji (吉凯昕)

 I also released a public dataset, SenseSeek, to support future research.

-Study 2 — I investigated how cognitive dissonance — the discomfort that arises when information challenges our existing beliefs — manifests differently at each stage of information seeking with neurophysiological data and mixed-method.
+Study 2 — I investigated how cognitive dissonance — the discomfort that arises when information challenges our existing beliefs (confirmation bias) — manifests differently throughout information seeking with neurophysiological data and mixed-method analysis.